eimaneltigani/GoogleBookAPI_SearchApp/README.md

 # GoogleBooksAPI_SearchApp

-Search engine using Google Books API to return list of book results after user search input.
-Users can login and save their favorites to a database for permamnent persistance.
+Search engine using Google Books API to return list of book results after search input, user can add specified books to their favorites list stored locally.
+Users can also login and save their favorites to a database for permamnent persistance.

 [View Live](https://main.d28ng9gc5khmyd.amplifyapp.com/)
 * Users can search title or author to view list of top 5 matching results